kristijanstefanoski/ftv-agents-multiple-test-frameworks/README.md

 ## TL;DR
 * Add your token in the root directory in a file `sltoken.txt`
+* `cd scripts/steps && cp config.yaml.example config.yaml` and fill in the values
 * Fill in/replace the values in `parameters.env` and `parameters_calculator.env`. (initially they can (should) match)
 * Change directory into `/scripts/steps` and run the scripts one by one:
 ```shell